I’m willing to bet that you have one of or all these 3 challenges with your current Used Auto Dealer Insurance Program:

 Garagekeepers Coverage is designed to protect you against claims arising out of physical damage to vehicles owned by others that are left in your care, custody, or control.
 This includes vehicles that are being serviced, repaired, stored, and test-driven.

-3. How Medical Payments Coverage is useful even if I have medical insurance?
+3. How is Medical Payments Coverage useful even if I have personal medical insurance?

 Medical Payments Coverage covers medical expenses sustained by you and/or your passengers if involved in an accident in a Covered Auto.
 It can also be used for small claims on your premises such as a trip and fall by a customer.

-4. What is Scheduled Vehicle Coverage & why would I purchase it?
+4. What is Scheduled Vehicle Coverage and why should I purchase it?